 “The benefit of a tax deduction or credit may be outweighed by a plan’s less-than-stellar performance,” notes Flynn.

-Step 2: Evaluate Plans
+Step 2: Evaluating Different 529 Plans

 Here’s what you’ll want to look for when evaluating plans side by side.
 If you’ve done any retirement planning, these criteria will be familiar to you.